-An inferior quality email list can directly impact your sender reputation.
+An inferior quality email list can directly impact your sender’s reputation.
 Most B2B marketers have learned that reputation is everything when it comes to long-term success.
-With a good-quality, clean email list you are assured better deliverability.
-The assurance of delivery helps your sender reputation in the long run.
+With a good quality, the clean email list you are assured better deliverability.
+The assurance of delivery helps your sender’s reputation in the long run.

 Average email addresses have a value of £84.50 (that’s USD 100.32).
 However, when it comes to value, only the customers who receive the email you send have something to offer to your efforts.
 Moreover, if your reputation has taken a hit, your emails might be diverted into spam.
 This results in lower engagement and conversion rates.

 Email service providers (ESPs) are only becoming smarter.
 Providers are more attuned to recipients’ preferences on what they wish to receive in their inboxes.
 By digging into the emails that you send and evaluating the engagement of those emails, ESPs also assess your brand.